otahi/try-chat-gpt/README.md

-# Chat-GPT
+# Try-Chat-GPT

-Chat-GPT is a command line interface (CLI) application that allows you to ask questions and receive instant responses using OpenAI's GPT-3 language model.
+Try-Chat-GPT is a command line interface (CLI) application that allows you to ask questions and receive instant responses using OpenAI's GPT-3 language model.

 ## Installation